bbutkovic/HARrrr/README.md

 * `make image` - builds the Docker image for this service
 * `make run-image` - runs the Docker image with the provided seccomp.json and listens on port `8080`.

-In order to use the provided Docker image in a _docker-compose_ scenario one must provide the `seccomp.json` file as an option of a service, similar to:
+In order to use the provided Docker image in a _docker-compose_ scenario one must provide the `seccomp.json` (thanks to [jessfraz](https://github.com/jessfraz/dotfiles/blob/master/etc/docker/seccomp/chrome.json) file as an option of a service, similar to:

 ```
   version: '2'